alr-internship/self-supervised-depth-denoising/README.md

 Typically the train and val set is used for training and valuation, the test set is then later used for evaluation.

+Compute Bounds for Depth Normalization
+---

+To improve training, it is possible to enable depth normalization.
+This maps the depth values from [min_depth, max_depth] to [0, 1].
+To compute min_depth, max_depth, use the script [compute_depth_bounds.py](src/data_processing/compute_depth_bounds.py).
+The script takes the directory containing the dataset and computes the maximum and minimum depth values.
+The values get printed to stdout at the end.

 Training
 ===